shameekvats/shameekvats.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-This website is under development
+**This website is under development**

 <!-- # Welcome to My World of Innovation -->

 Where a well-fueled cup of coffee, a passion for cricket, and an insatiable curiosity come together to spark limitless creativity.
-I'm **Shameek Vats**, a Materials Scientist and R&D Engineer with an international background, blending digital ingenuity with hands-on craftsmanship.
+I'm a Materials Scientist and R&D Engineer with an international background, blending digital ingenuity with hands-on craftsmanship.

 With a PhD in electrospinning and deep expertise in advanced additive manufacturing, microelectronics, robotics, and programming, I thrive on transforming challenges into opportunities.
 Today, I channel that energy into: